 For the purposes of FMLA, “in loco parentis” means persons with day-to-day responsibility to care for or financially support a child, or, in the case of an employee, who had such responsibility for the employee when the employee was a child.
 A biological or legal relationship is not necessary.

-For the purposes of OFLA, “in loco parentis” means person in the place of athe parent, having financial or day-to-day responsibility for the care of a child.
+For the purposes of OFLA, “in loco parentis” means person in the place of a parent, having financial or day-to-day responsibility for the care of a child.
 A legal or biological relationship is not required.

 Next of kin: